pingcap/docs/tidb-cloud/migrate-from-mysql-using-data-migration.md

 - During existing data migration, if the table to be migrated already exists in the target database with duplicated keys, the duplicate keys will be replaced.

 - If your dataset size is smaller than 1 TiB, it is recommended that you use logical mode (the default mode).
-If your dataset size is larger than 1 TiB, you can use physical mode.
+If your dataset size is larger than 1 TiB, or you want to migrate existing data faster, you can use physical mode.
 For more information, see [Migrate existing data and incremental data](#migrate-existing-data-and-incremental-data).

 ### Limitations of incremental data migration